Wednesday, 18 December 2024

 How AI-Cracked CAPTCHA puzzles

 The researchers used an AI model called You Only Look Once (YOLO), which is widely recognised for its image-processing capabilities.
 They modified it to tackle Google’s popular reCAPTCHA v2, the version you’ve likely encountered.
 It asks you to click on objects like traffic lights, buses, or bicycles to prove you’re human.
-By training YOLO with 14,000 labelled street photos, the scientists taught the AI to recognise these objects just as accurately as a person would.
+By YOLO with 14,000 labelled street photos, the scientists taught the AI to recognise these objects just as accurately as a person would.

 Though the AI didn’t get every puzzle right on its first attempt, it was still able to succeed, much like how you get more than one try when completing a CAPTCHA.
 When it made a mistake in one puzzle, it compensated by passing the next one.
 The small pool of object types (such as cars, bridges, and bicycles) used in these tests made the task more accessible for the AI, as it could focus more narrowly and improve its recognition skills with relatively little training.

 One reason CAPTCHA puzzles are no longer secure is their simplicity.
-Even though some systems attempt to track user behaviours like mouse movements and browsing history, known as device fingerprinting, the AI’s rate remains high.
+Even though some systems attempt to track user behaviours like mouse movements and browsing history, known as device fingerprinting, the AI’s success rate remains high.

 The rise of AI in solving CAPTCHA